How to spend 3 days exploring Sydney’s most iconic precincts

 Morning

-Students, musicians and bohemian families have long flocked to Newtown and its lesser-known neighbour Enmore, giving the area a distinctive vibe.
+Students, musicians and bohemian families have long flocked to Newtown and its neighbour Enmore, giving the area a distinct vibe.
 It’s also where you’ll find top-notch casual food from all over the world.

 Street art in Newtown - Phillip Street mural